ellakoa/postcard-poem/content/posts/copper-threads.md

   Autumn has to work quite quick before the canopy bares its sticks
-  Fine copper threads are carefully chosen and very skilfully interwoven, setting the canopy ablaze as the night begins to outwit the day.
+  Fine copper threads are carefully chosen and very skilfully interwoven, setting the tree tops ablaze as the night begins to outwit the day.

   Fungi, beautiful and weird